cri-o/cri-o/docs/crio.conf.5.md

   List of registries to skip TLS verification for pulling images.

 **registries**=["docker.io"]
-  List of registries to be used when pulling an unqualified image (e.g., "alpine:latest").
-By default, registries is set to "docker.io" for compatibility reasons.
-Depending on your workload and usecase you may add more registries (e.g., "quay.io", "registry.fedoraproject.org", "registry.opensuse.org", etc.).
+  List of registries to be used when pulling an unqualified image.
+Note that this option has been deprecated and has no effect.
+Please refer to `containers-registries.conf(5)` for configuring unqualified-search registries.

 **big_files_temporary_dir**=""
   Path to the temporary directory to use for storing big files, used to store image blobs and data streams related to containers image management.